 How many excursions are there?

-The amount of excursions in the program varies based on the season and length of time that your child chooses.
-The Admissions Coordinator can provide more details on how many to expect, based on their specific location and dates as well.
+The number of excursions in the program varies depending on the season and length of time that your child chooses.
+The Admissions Coordinator can provide more details on how many to expect, based on their specific program choice.